Catalog of Record

 Students should be aware that even though a transcript may state that the student is in “good standing” because the overall GPA is not below 3.0, they are in fact considered by the university not to be in “good standing” when they have more than two grades of C or below.

 Academic Probation and Dismissal

 Students are placed on academic probation when their GPA falls below a 3.0 on the 4.0 scale.
 Once on academic probation, students will have up to nine semester hours to achieve a GPA of at least 3.0 to remove their probationary status.
 The nine semester hours must be taken at NKU.
-If after nine semester hours on probation a student’s graduate GPA has not increased to at least a 3.0, he/she will be dismissed from their program.
+If after nine semester hours on probation a student’s graduate GPA has not increased to at least a 3.0, he/she will be dismissed from their program upon approval from graduate program director, department chair/school director, and dean.
 A student will not be placed on probationary status more than once.
-If a student successfully removes him/herself from probationary status and subsequently has a GPA that falls below a 3.0 on the 4.0 scale, the student will be dismissed from the program by their graduate program director.
+If a student successfully removes him/herself from probationary status and subsequently has a GPA that falls below a 3.0 on the 4.0 scale, the student will be dismissed from the program by upon approval by their graduate program director, department chair/school director, and dean.
 Individual programs may have more stringent requirements.
 Students should check program guidelines for complete information as individual program requirements may vary.

 Students may be considered for readmission after one semester has elapsed if the student was dismissed from a program for academic reasons.
 When applying for readmission, the student will need to document their preparedness for re-entry into the program.